Academics

 No. We regret that we are unable to return official transcripts once submitted.

-Your average is calculated using the grade you received and the number of credit hours or points each course is awarded.
+Your average is calculated using the grade you received and the number of credit hours or units each course is awarded.
 This method will give you full credit for courses with a higher than typical number of credit hours.
 This approach accounts for the variability in courses across institutions and factors in the amount of lecture time spent on the course per week.

 Courses completed in Advanced Placement (AP), International Baccalaureate (IB) programs, or General Certificate of Secondary Education (GCSE) can be counted IF you transferred them to a university for equivalent credit upon completion.
 In order to receive credit for these courses, you must submit the original transcript from each program, grades showing on high school transcripts are not sufficient for this perpose.
-The transcript must be issued by College Board, in the case of AP transcripts and International Baccalaureate, for IB credits.
+The transcript must be issued by College Board, in the case of AP transcripts and by International Baccalaureate, for IB credits.
 For GCSE credits, you should contact the exam board(s) that issued your results, or your original school/college.
 In the UK, there is no single, consolidated "transcript" document; instead, you get a "certified statement of results" from the exam board.

 All courses completed at the post-secondary university level will be counted in the calculation of your overall average, if you have final grades for them.
 If final grades for summer courses are released after the application deadline, you should note in your application that these courses are pending and they will not be counted without final grades.